HCDigitalScholarship/ticha-magic/README.md

 The first two bullet points are handled by our [XSLT](https://en.wikipedia.org/wiki/XSLT) stylesheets in the `xslt` folder.

-The last two bullet points are handled by the Python code in `ticha_magic.py`.
 Pagination and FLEx insertion are done with SAX parsers because they have to do tree insertions that are difficult to accomplish with DOM parsers.
 The details of their implementations are documented in the source code.

-### TEI to outline
-Making an outline from a TEI document is straightforward compared to converting it to HTML.
-See the `make_outline.py` script for details.